molmod/openmm-tutorial-msbs/README.md

 - Calculations require no network.
 - Output files are stored locally.
-- Easy visualization (nglview).
+- Easy visualization in the notebook with nglview.
+- You can work interactively.

 Weaknesses:

-- Installation requires some work.
+- The installation requires some work.
-- Overheating of your laptop, except for the smallest simulations.
+- Your laptop could overheat when running longer simulations.
-- Laptop must remain on during calculations.
+- Yout laptop must remain powered on during calculations.

 Instructions: [setup_on_your_laptop.md](setup_on_your_laptop.md)